About the special care nursery

-A special care nursery (SCN) has specialist doctors, nurses, other professionals and equipment to care for premature babies.
+A special care nursery has specialist doctors, nurses, other professionals and equipment to care for sick and premature babies.
 But babies in the special care nursery are healthier and stronger than babies in a neonatal intensive care unit (NICU).

-If your baby is ready to go to the special care nursery, this means that medical staff are confident that she can keep up her own body temperature and breathe either by herself or with less help.
+If your baby is ready to go to the special care nursery, this means that medical staff are confident that your baby can keep up their own body temperature and breathe either by themselves or with less help.

-Some premature babies who need less intensive care go straight to a special care nursery after birth, instead of a NICU.
+Some sick or premature babies who need less intensive care go straight to a special care nursery after birth, instead of a NICU.

 What to expect in the special care nursery

-In a special care nursery, neonatologists – doctors who are specialists in newborn or neonatal care – care for your baby.
-And your baby will see other medical specialists if he needs them.
+In a special care nursery, neonatologists care for your baby.
+Neonatologists are doctors who specialise in newborn or neonatal care.
+Your baby will see other medical specialists if needed.

-If your baby has come from the NICU, most of the technology that was used to care for her there will have gone because she no longer needs it.
+If your baby has come from the NICU, they’ll probably no longer need most of the medical equipment that was used to care for them there.

 Moving to a special care nursery in a different hospital

 Hospitals with NICUs tend to be located in large cities.
-You might have gone to a hospital in a large city to give birth, or your baby might have been transferred after he was born.
+You might have gone to a hospital in a large city to give birth, or your baby might have been transferred after birth.

 Getting used to the special care nursery